-GROS VENTRE TRIBE V. UNITED STATES (No. 04-36167) - On November 13, 2006, the U.S. Court of Appeals for the Ninth Circuit issued its opinion in a case which involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
+GROS VENTRE TRIBE v.
+UNITED STATES (No. 04-36167) - On November 13, 2006, the U.S. Court of Appeals for the Ninth Circuit issued its opinion in a case that involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
 According to the three-judge panel opinion, Tribal claims for breach of trust, which arise from the treaties signed decades ago, must be raised in the context of other federal statutes.
 This is potentially very damaging as precedent.
 Further, the panel held that even if the Tribes do have a common law trust obligation that could be tied to a statutorily mandated duty, there is no affirmative duty here requiring the federal agency to regulate third parties to protect what the Court termed to be "non-Tribal" resources.
-The Tribal Supreme Court Project was contacted by the attorneys for the Tribes who assisted in the preparation of the petition for rehearing/rehearing en banc, and is now coordinating a amicus strategy in support of the Tribe's petition.
-On January 8, 2007, the Ninth Circuit directed the United States to file a response to the petition for rehearing by January 29, 2007.
+The Project was contacted by the attorneys for the Tribes who assisted in the preparation of the petition for rehearing/rehearing en banc, and is now coordinating an amicus strategy in support of the Tribes' petition.
+The United States filed its response to the petition for rehearing on January 29, 2007.

 AGUA CALIENTE V. SUPERIOR COURT (No. S123832) - On December 21, 2006, in a 4 to 3 decision, the California Supreme Court resolved the question of whether the Fair Political Practices Commission, a state agency with enforcement powers, can file a lawsuit against the Agua Caliente Band of Cahuilla Indians in state court for the Tribe's alleged failure to comply with the reporting requirements for campaign contributions under state law governing state elections.
 The Tribe argued that, as a federally recognized Indian tribe, it was immune from suit under the doctrine of tribal sovereign immunity.
 The California Supreme Court held that, "[i]n light of evolving United States Supreme Court precedent and the constitutionally significant importance of the state's ability to provide a transparent election process with rules that apply equally to all parties who enter the electoral fray," the Tribe is not entitled to raise the defense of tribal sovereign immunity under the specific facts and narrow circumstances present in this case.
 The Court found that, although the doctrine of tribal sovereign immunity has long-standing application under federal law, the state's exercise of state sovereignty in the form of regulating its electoral process is protected under the Tenth Amendment and the guarantee clause of the U.S. Constitution.
-The Tribe has filed a petition for rehearing.
+The Tribe has filed a petition for rehearing and the court has issued an order extending time for its consideration of the Tribe's petition to March 21, 2007.